Appleton Estate 2003 Hearts Collection

 It is a 100% Pot Still rum and Joy Spence once again will not reveal the marque of rum used in the release.
 The rum has been aged for 18 years in Jamaica in ex-bourbon barrels.
 The rum was bottled in 2021.

 For the geeks Total Congeners 688g/100 LAA.
-For those with deep pockets a 70cl bottle of Appleton Estate 2003 Hearts Collection coming in at 63% ABV will set you back around £/€400 if you can find a bottle.
-You’ll more likely end up paying more on the secondary market.
+For those with deep pockets a 70cl bottle of Appleton Estate 2003 Hearts Collection coming in at 63% ABV will set you back around £218 from The Whisky Exchange.
 Using the 1984 as a guide the price of the 2003 seems reasonable enough.
-Though a bit pricy for me I must admit.
-My wife would kill me…….

 Now as mentioned already this Appleton Estate 2003 Hearts Collection rum does seem to have been more favourably reviewed/commented on when I have had a little look around the internet.
 By giving the 1984 a top score I haven’t given myself much wriggle room.
 That said if someone can tell me the difference between a rum scoring 96 and one scoring 95 I’d love to hear it……….(the answer isn’t 1 point smartarse)